-The Iowa Western ECE Center maintains an open door policy for families.
-You are welcome to visit the center at any time.
+The Iowa Western Early Childhood Education (ECE) Center maintains an open-door policy for families.
+You are welcome to visit the Center at any time.
 We ask only that you consider your child’s temperament and stage of development before visiting him/her.
 Sometimes children can separate easily from a parent once a day; sometimes twice may be more difficult.

 The Early Childhood Resource Library, located in the Early Childhood Program, contains activity packs for families to do at home which are both fun and educational.
 Books, pamphlets, and video/audio tapes addressing parenting and discipline techniques are also included.
 Credit and non-credit parenting classes are offered at IWCC for parents who would like support in parenting or seek additional information and experience regarding the guidance and discipline techniques used in the child care center.
 The center sponsors at least one parent education workshop each year.

 Monthly newsletters will be sent home.
 Parents should regularly check mailboxes and bulletin boards for information about program events.
 Each classroom maintains a bulletin board with information specific to that room.
-Each child has a mailbox in his/her classroom for distribution of newsletters, important notices and monthly billing statements.
+Each child has a mailbox in his/her classroom for the distribution of newsletters, important notices, and monthly billing statements.

 Parent Teacher Conferences

-Each area of development; Social, Emotional, Cognitive and Physical, is considered through planned activities that allows each individual child to develop these skills.
+Each area of development: social, emotional, cognitive, and physical, is considered through planned activities that allow each individual child to develop these skills.
 Each child will be assessed by collecting anecdotal notes on these developmental areas.
-These assessments will be shared with parents at conferences and at an as needed basis.
-The Developmental Milestones Collection Form will be used as a tool to collect the data to be shared with the parent/ parents.
+These assessments will be shared with parents at conferences and on an as needed basis.
+The Developmental Milestones Collection form will be used as a tool to collect the data to be shared with the parent/ parents.

 Family Advisory Board

 The Family Advisory Board consists of parents of children enrolled in the center.
-The Board offers ideas and suggestions on center policy.
+The Board offers ideas and suggestions on the center policy.
 The Board also organizes family get together for the center.
 Membership is open to any parent/guardian of an enrolled child.
 The director of the center and college lab faculty are ex-officio members.
-The Family advisory Board meets once a semester during the fall and spring semesters.
+The Family Advisory Board meets once a semester during the fall and spring.